Snow camping, sauna, bonfire, skiing. What Tsuyoshi Kodama felt after participating in Haglöfs' "VASSI CAMP"

 The weather suddenly changes from sunny to bad and it gets quite cold.
 Even in May, you can experience the harsh natural environment of Sweden, located at 68 degrees north latitude

-This luxurious experience continued for three nights and four days.
+Such a luxurious experience lasted for three nights and four days.

-As a skier, I don't know of a more wonderful way to interact with others, and Haglöfs camp was exactly what I was seeing.
+As a skier, I don't know of a more wonderful way to interact with others, and Haglöfs camp was a perfect example of that.

 Through the training camp, my confidence in Haglofs has increased